-I have been a mosaic artist and teacher for the past 17 years.
-Recently, I have been exploring watercolors and mixed media, where I have been able to use my extensive experience in color, texture and design in an exciting new way.
-Changes in my personal life have made me realize the need to alter the way I approach my creative practice.
-I hope that by retaining fluidity in my art-making, I can begin to express a revitalized confidence, joy and freedom.
-My pieces have become more than their physical lines and marks and now seem to represent what I need in my life: adventure, spontaneity, growth and the beauty in nature.
+I have been exploring watercolors and mixed media for the past two years, after a long career as a mosaic artist.
+I have been able to use my extensive experience in color, texture and design in an exciting new way.
+My pieces have become more than their physical lines and marks and now seem to represent what I need in life: adventure, spontaneity, growth and the beauty in nature.

-The subject matter of my current work is inspired by my long walks on the beaches of Cape Cod, collecting all kinds of sea life, shells, rocks and other treasures.
+My current work is inspired by my long walks on the beaches of Cape Cod, collecting all kinds of sea life, shells, rocks and other treasures.
 I am especially drawn to horseshoe crabs, which I find fascinating.
 My research into this prehistoric species has uncovered many interesting facts that I’ve been able to incorporate into my paintings of them.
 For instance, a horseshoe crab’s blood is indigo blue, so I’ve used this color extensively in my depictions of them.
-Using watercolors and then embellishing them with acrylic paint markers, metallic foils and pen and ink, I am able to replicate their unique markings.
+I have also discovered the joy of picking wild oysters, the meat inside is so intricate, each one is so unique.
+With both subjects, I use watercolors and then embellish them with acrylic paint markers, metallic foils and pen and ink, I am able to replicate their unique markings.
 There is a certain beauty in the life and death I see in nature on a daily basis.